FeliciousX/HIT3311/README.md

         - Availability of security permissions, tools and people to perform deployment
             - An issue when environment is controlled by an external hosting provider
     - Communication
-        -Planning will need to take into consideration:-
+        - Planning will need to take into consideration:-
             - Who needs to be notified?
             - Who can send out notifications?
 (Authorization for communication)
             - What will be communicated?